To be considered for the position, you must meet the following basic qualification requirements:

 HOW YOU WILL BE EVALUATED:

 Your application will be evaluated and rated under DOJ's Category Rating and Selection Procedures.
 Your resume and supporting documentation will be used to determine whether you meet the job qualifications listed on this announcement.
 If you are qualified for this job, your resume and supporting documentation will be compared to your responses provided to the online assessment questionnaire.
 Your application will then be placed in one of three categories: Best Qualified, Highly Qualified, or Qualified.
-Candidates within the top quality category and who are eligible for veterans preference will receive selection priority over non-veteran preference eligibles.
+Names of all candidates in the best qualified category will be sent to the hiring official for employment consideration.
+Candidates within the Best Qualified category who are eligible for veterans preference will receive selection priority over non-veteran preference eligibles.

 If you are entitled to veterans preference, you should indicate the type of veterans preference you are claiming on your resume.
 Although veterans preference points are not assigned under the category rating procedures described under "How You Will Be Evaluated", veterans preference eligibles are listed ahead of non-veterans within each category for which they are qualified.